angular/angular/aio/content/guide/quickstart.md

 </code-example>

-The Angular CLI installs the necessary npm packages, creates the project files, and populates the project with a simple default app.
-This can take some time.
+The Angular CLI installs the necessary `npm` packages, creates the project files, and populates the project with a simple default app.
+This can take a few minutes.